Let’s Protect Your People

 Emergency Preparedness.
-Prepare emergency announcements and do test runs of emergency response systems to familiarize employees.
+Prepare emergency announcements and test emergency response systems to familiarize employees.

 Establish and enforce disciplinary measures for safety violations.
-There should be some type of corrective action for any employee who doesn’t abide by safety requirements.
+There should be some corrective action for employees who don’t abide by safety requirements.

 Train your supervisors in-house.
-They may have previously been trained as supervisors in general, but they need to also be trained in your work environment.
+They may have previously been trained as supervisors in general.
+Still, they need to also be trained in your work environment.

 Where do I start?

 Business insurance in Mississippi can be a complex process of finding the insurance policy that best fits your needs.
 We’re here to help you identify your potential risks and liabilities and then work with you to tailor a policy that will protect your business.
 Let’s get started protecting what’s yours.